 There are things we expect when we go to Over Under in Downtown: we’ll probably eat a cheeseburger, the music will be good, and we will consume at least one frozen drink.
 This place does them better than almost anyone in town.
-Our favorite is the frozen muscle relaxer, which comes in four different levels of strength.
-They also have a frozen paloma and frozen Irish coffee, which taste good, if you can still taste anything after a level four frozen muscle relaxer.
+Our favorite is the frozen muscle relaxer, which comes in four different levels of strength, depending on how bad your day sucked.

 You know what we did not expect to find at Cote, an upscale Korean steakhouse in the Design District?
 A phenomenal frozen drink.
-But this fantastic restaurant has two - a very pink frosé and the “mutiny” with tequila, cocchi americano, coconut water, green tea, and lime.
-We drank the mutiny when we visited, and it might be...the best frozen drink we’ve ever had?
+But this fantastic restaurant has two: a very pink frosé and the “mutiny” with tequila, cocchi americano, coconut water, green tea, and lime.
+They're both excellent but the mutiny might be...the best frozen drink we’ve ever had?
 It is the absolute perfect consistency, like fresh snow, and every sip is like a little vacation to an island where wagyu and tequila grows on trees.
 Cote does have a bar where you can just come to drink, although you should book an actual table eventually because it’s one of the best steak experiences in Miami.

-Gramps, one of our favorite places to drink in Wynwood, has several frozen options.
-There’s a frozen margarita, frozen Paloma, and a frozen yacht tea with Wray & Nephew rum, lemon juice, and iced tea.
-And all of the above go great with a slice from Gramps in-house pizza stand.
+Gramps, one of our favorite places to drink in Wynwood, didn't always have frozen drinks.
+But now we're thrilled to report that they have several frozen options.
+There’s a frozen margarita, frozen piña colada, and a frozen yacht tea with Wray & Nephew rum, lemon juice, and iced tea.
+And all of the above go great with a slice from Gramps' in-house pizza stand.

 If you, like us, are always in the mood for a frozen margarita, then go to Bodega in South Beach.
 They have them, they’re good, and you can also order some pretty good tacos to go along with it.
 If you’re trying to keep it casual, stick to day-drinking here.
 At night, this place can get packed thanks to the club in the back of the space.

-Sweet Liberty doesn’t have a ton of frozen options (there are two on their current cocktail menu).
+Sweet Liberty doesn’t have a ton of frozen options (there are three on their current cocktail menu).
 However, this excellent South Beach bar does have one of the best frozen drinks in the whole city: their piña colada.
-It is the piña colada all other piña coladas should aspire to be.
+It is the piña colada all other piña coladas aspire to be.
 They do a lot of great things in this cocktail, but what sets it apart is the Jamaican coffee they grind up in the drink.
-It gives the whole thing a subtle coffee flavor that really compliments all the other flavors, and is the reason we usually order about three more.
+It gives the whole thing a subtle coffee flavor that really compliments all the other flavors, and is the reason we usually order an average of three.